So, your Check Engine Light has come on. You’ve plugged your OBD II code reader in, and it’s bringing up a P0430 engine code.

 Low Engine Power

 However, modern cars are built to be as environmentally friendly as possible, with systems like EGR and, of course, the catalytic converter.
-To counter the number of toxic fumes, your ECU will send less fuel to be burnt.
+To counter the number of toxic fumes, your ECU will send less fuel to be consumed.

 DTC P0430 Causes